frictionlessdata/website/site/software/README.md

 If you want to integrate Frictionless:

 - Frictionless provides [Frictionless Libraries](https://libraries.frictionlessdata.io/) that is our standards implementations written in 10 languages.
 It provides metadata validation and editing among with other low-level data operations like reading or writing tabular files.
 - For visual integrations we have [Frictionless Components](https://components.frictionlessdata.io/).
-This project exposes some usefull React components like a report or a schema that can be re-used in your application.
+This project exposes some useful React components like a report or a schema that can be re-used in your application.